Match fishing blog, Keeping the float dipping online

-When I first started fishing in the 80’s it was just a pleasure fishing and this continued as an enjoyable pass time into my teens and early 20’s.
+When I first started fishing in the 80’s it was just pleasure fishing and this continued as an enjoyable pass time into my teens and early 20’s.
 I was actually too scared to enter a match in case I caught nothing.
 I didn’t have a close family member that was into fishing and I had to learn everything from scratch.
-I didn’t really know if I was doing things right and I caught very little, but I still went fishing now and again.
+I didn’t really know if I was doing things right or wrong and I caught very little.
+But I still went fishing now and again.
 Back in the 80’s and early 90’s there was no internet and all I could do was learn from fishing books and magazines.
 This probably held me back for a few years before I entered my first prober senior match in my late 20’s.

 I now had the match fishing bug but lacked anyone to learn from.
 So I spent several more years going to the club matches and leaning from the other anglers there.
 I picked up a few tips at the matches and I began reading as many fishing magazines and books as I could, even though all this information is excellent I found the best way to learn was by entering as many club matches as I could.
-I learn’t alot just from listerning to the other anglers in the club.
+I learn’t alot just from listening to the other anglers in the club.

-These days I consider myself to be a very good angler and I have won plenty of club matches and opens.
+These days I consider myself to be a very good angler and I have won plenty of club matches and a few opens.
 It took me years to reach the level I’m at now, but as an angler you never stop leaning.
 In recent years I have now realized social media has a big part to play in keeping up to date with modern trends and tactic’s, within the match fishing world.
 I continue to learn bits and pieces from other angler’s twitter and facebook pages.
 In fact this is a great way to interact with some of the Country’s best anglers.

 If your thinking about fishing competitively its great to do and when you win that big match it makes you feel great, and fishing is really to good for your mental wellbeing.
 Give it a go!